 Kentucky Horse Park – Lexington is the “Horse Capital of the World,” so you can’t visit our city without visiting the Horse Park and International Museum of the Horse!
 Visit the Kentucky Horse Park to see daily shows and demonstrations, watch a film about the history of the horse, or in the summer season, catch a trolley tour or go horseback riding.

 Lexington Ice Center – It’s not just winter activities at the Ice Center, while there is ice skating, your family will also enjoy mini golf and the basketball courts.
 On Friday and Saturday nights at 8 p.m., the gym is included with your skating admission.

 Lexington Opera House – Not only is the Opera House a great historical site to take your children to during the day, but it often has children’s theater productions in rotation.
 Many of its performances are on the schedule five months out, so you can plan an artful night out for the whole family.
 View the schedule online.
 You may also visit the Lexington Children’s Theatre for age-appropriate shows.

 McConnell Springs – See Lexington’s birthplace at this 26-acre park!
 Stop at the visitor’s center for information about the park and then enjoy walking along the historic trails.
 Lexington has a variety of parks and recreation facilities for families to enjoy, view our list of other parks online.

-Institute 193 – Lexington’s contemporary art gallery is open to the public Wednesdays through Saturdays and concentrates on art depicting the American South landscape in an innovative manner.
+Institute 193 – Lexington’s contemporary art gallery is open to the public Wednesdays through Saturdays and concentrates on art innovatively depicting the American South landscape.
 The gallery often hosts musical performances, art lectures, film screenings, and more!

 Headley-Whitney Museum – An array of jewelry, dollhouses, miniatures, and other handmade artifacts can be admired at this museum.
 After viewing the displays, take a stroll through the rose garden, browse their library, or buy a souvenir from the gift shop.